-Edmentum provides research-based adaptive curriculum, assessments, and practice items aligned to state standards and designed to engage all students.
+Edmentum provides research-based adaptive curriculum, assessments and practice items aligned to state standards and designed to engage all students.
 Edmentum’s powerful learning solutions blend technology with individual teaching approaches, and we are committed to making it easier for educators to individualize learning for every student.

 Houghton Mifflin Harcourt

 Houghton Mifflin Harcourt (HMH®) is a global learning company, specializing in world-class content, services, and cutting-edge technology solutions that enable learning in a changing landscape.
-We provide dynamic, engaging, and effective solutions across a variety of media and in four key focus areas: early learning, K–12 core and intervention, professional services, and beyond the classroom.
-Dedicated to lifelong learning, HMH offers content that meets the needs of students, educators, parents, and lifelong learners— anytime, anywhere.
+We provide dynamic, engaging, and effective solutions across a variety of media and in four key focus areas: early learning, K–12 core and intervention, professional services and beyond the classroom.
+Dedicated to lifelong learning, HMH offers content that meets the needs of students, educators, parents and lifelong learners— anytime, anywhere.
 Visit www.hmhco.com to learn more.

-KnowledgeWorks is a social enterprise focused on ensuring that every student experiences meaningful personalized learning that allows him or her to thrive in college, career and civic life.
+KnowledgeWorks is a social enterprise focused on ensuring that every student experiences meaningful personalized learning that allows them to thrive in college, career and civic life.
 By offering a portfolio of innovative education approaches and advancing aligned policies, KnowledgeWorks seeks to activate and develop the capacity of communities and educators to build and sustain vibrant learning ecosystems that allow each student to thrive.
 Learn more at www.knowledgeworks.org.

 National Association of Charter School Authorizers (NACSA)